 Capital account: Capital account represents the inflow and outflow of capital in the economy, made by public and private entities.
 It mainly depicts the foreign investment in domestic entities and domestic investment made in foreign entities.

 Globalization of world economies has helped countries widen their trade, investments, and Risk.
 World economies have become interconnected, wherein the growth/decline of a country affects another.
 In order to gauge the performance of the trade and investments, Central banks maintain a double-entry bookkeeping system termed as ‘Balance of payments.
 A balance of payments (BOP) can be typically summarized as a record of economic transactions of any country with the rest of the world for a particular period of time.
 BOP represents the exports and imports of a country with its trading partners, wherein a country whose exports exceed its imports is categorized as ‘Balance of payment surplus’.
 On the other hand, a country that imports more than it exports is said to be in deficit.
 BOP gives an accurate picture of a country’s macroeconomic conditions and its long-term growth prospects.

 The main components of the Current account are:

-- Merchandise trade: It consists of all manufactured goods, commodities that are bought from or sold to other countries.
+- Merchandise trade: It consists of all manufactured goods, and commodities that are bought from or sold to other countries.

 - Services: Services consist of all the invisible services that a country provides to or receives from other countries.
-It mainly includes Tourism, Transportation, Engineering, Management consulting, Accounting and legal services.
+It mainly includes Tourism, Transportation, Engineering, Management consulting, Accounting, and legal services.

 - Income receipts: It consists of all the income that is derived from the ownership of assets in foreign countries, such as Dividends and interest payments.